 Is HyphBot the most gangsta click bot ever?

-Another ad clicker that managed to get around ads.txt, HyphBot was thought to be around 3 or 4 times bigger than Methbot.
+Another ad clicker that managed to get around ads.txt, HyphBot, was thought to be three or four times bigger than Methbot.

 It exploited ads.txt lists to generate composite domain names, creating fake video ad impressions.
 The creators utilized an existing botnet network to click ads.